-Online readers are still reluctant towards the idea of paying for what they read, probably because many of us associate the idea of online, Internet with FREE, with something that you can easily grab somewhere else without paying a dime.
+Online readers are still reluctant towards the idea of paying for what they read, probably because many of us associate the idea of online Internet with FREE, with something that you can easily grab somewhere else without paying a dime.
 But once there will be more mobile devices and more paywalls will appear, there will simply be no choice.
 And publishers will be smart enough to offer access to their content for a much lower price than a printed version.
-At least, it will save some trees…
+At least it will save some trees…

 Social media’s growing role in digital news

 Social media.
 Without any doubt, social media represents the latest evolution of the online environment.
 A very important moment in the digital economy has been represented by the Facebook IPO.
-Good or bad – or whatever you think the start of their listing was – Facebook’s shares still stand and they seem to have hit a calm point.
+Good or bad – or whatever you think the start of their listing was – Facebook’s shares still stand, and they seem to have hit a calm point.

 The incredible importance given to social media these days can be viewed on the majority of websites – everywhere you see social sharing buttons and on many websites, you don’t even have to create an account, as you can log in with your social profile.

-That has contributed for the creation of a friendly environment for publishers and websites to create their own reading apps, and we refer here only to the big players in the industry.
+That has contributed to the creation of a friendly environment for publishers and websites to create their own reading apps, and we refer here only to the big players in the industry.
 They spread their news across users in what is referred to as frictionless sharing.
 Twitter’s role is also vital in how people spread and access news.
-We’ve seen that in action during the Arab spring.
+We’ve seen that in action during the Arab Spring.
 The ongoing innovation has brought us to the point where we can actively become a part of the world and even change it.